 - Implementation of producer responsibility scheme.

-For areas covered by the Best Available Technique (BAT) Reference Document (BREF) on Waste Treatment Industry, the SRD will not describe BEMPs but refer to the relevant guidance in terms of best available techniques in the BREF.
+For areas covered by the Best Available Technique (BAT) Reference Document (BREF) for the Waste Treatment Industry, the SRD will not describe BEMPs but refer to the relevant guidance in terms of best available techniques available in the BREF.

 The JRC hired an external contractor, BZL (Germany), in cooperation with E3 (UK), to produce a background report to be used as a basis for the development of the sectoral reference document.
 In the meantime, the JRC established a Technical Working Group (TWG) comprising experts in environment and waste management to gather and review information and to validate the best environmental management practices, environmental performance indicators and benchmarks of excellence.
 The kick-off meeting of the TWG took place on 30 September - 1 October 2015 in Leuven (Belgium).

-In the meanwhile, a second meeting of the TWG is organised for 28-29 March 2017 in Seville (Spain).
-The meeting will be aimed at discussing and agreeing indicators that local waste authorities and waste management companies can use to assess and monitor the environmental performance of waste management systems.
+In the meanwhile, a second meeting of the TWG was held on 28-29 March 2017 in Seville (Spain).
+The meeting focused on discussing and agreeing indicators that local waste authorities and waste management companies can use to assess and monitor the environmental performance of waste management systems.

 Project Team and Contacts